Announcement:5 October 2019

 The Bacolod Philippines Temple, the country's seventh, was announced by President Russell M. Nelson on October 5, 2019, at the 189th Semiannual General Conference.
 Bacolod is the second most populous city in the Visayas following Cebu City.
 It is located on Negros Island in Western Visayas and is the capital of the Negros Occidental province.
 Known as "The City of Smiles," the Saints of Bacolod were all smiles when plans for the temple were announced.
 There are currently three stakes in Bacolod with a total of nine stakes and four districts on the island.
 Members of the Church on Negros Island currently travel to the island of Cebu to participate in temple ordinances at the Cebu City Philippines Temple.1

-The Bacolod Philippines Temple will be the seventh temple built in the Philippines and the second built in the Visayas, following the Cebu City Philippines Temple (2010).
+The Bacolod Philippines Temple will be the sixth temple built in the Philippines and the second built in the Visayas, following the Cebu City Philippines Temple (2010).

 - "President Nelson Announces Eight New Temples During General Conference," The Church of Jesus Christ of Latter-day Saints News Release, 5 Oct.
 2019.